thenameisajay/Pioneers-in-Computer-Science/README.md

 ## Deployment:

-The website is deployed on Heroku and can be accessed at https://pics-usa-d37de900c431.herokuapp.com
+This site is no longer deployed on Heroku.
+A replacement site is being built and will be deployed soon.

 ## GRADE: DISTINCTION